-That’s because aside from being stuck between two more iconic beaches, Locarno Park is also a less integrated park, with a collection of parts that have no real connection.
-There’s the marvellous beach of course, and the clumping of trees across from the beach, and then there’s the baseball field further inland, along with the middling field that functions mostly as an off-leash dog area.
+That’s because aside from being stuck between two more iconic beaches, Locarno Park is also a less integrated area, with a collection of parts that have no real connection to one another.
+There’s the marvellous beach of course, and the clumping of trees across from the beach, and the baseball field further inland, along with the middling field that functions mostly as an off-leash dog area.

 Which are all good things to have, but doesn’t answer the question “why would you go to Locarno?”, given Jericho has more to do and Spanish Banks has better sand and a longer tide.

 Maybe it’s the fact it’s usually 10-20% less busy but still has those amazing views, or that amplified sound isn’t permitted, adding to the sense of relative quiet.